SoheilMV/PicoFile/README.md

 # PicoFile
-* Convert PicoFile upload Center links to direct link
+* Convert PicoFile upload center links to direct link
 * It has 20 GB of free space

 ## using